 In predicate logic, an universal quantification is a type of quantifier, a logical constant which is interpreted as “given any” or “for all. ” It expresses that a propositional function can be satisfied by every member of a domain of discourse.
 In other terms, it is the predication of a property or relation to every member of the domain.
 It asserts that a predicate within the scope of a universal quantifier is true of every value of a predicate variable.

-- 1,924,364 all-time users
+- 3,340,948 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - Workplace Culture: How to Encourage Collaboration

 - What Is Social Marketing?
 And How Does It Work?

 - 43 of Britain's Oldest Companies, From Rolls-Royce to Burberry, Still in Business After 100-Years